🐾 Zoetis (ZTS): A Premium Veterinary Titan Sitting in the Doghouse

 👉 We’re FUNanc1al — not advisors. 😄📉📈

-Invest at your own risk, wisely. 🎢📉
+Invest wisely, and at your own risks.🎢📉

 Love at any pace.
 Laugh at every turn. 😄